 In the previous chapter, we demonstrated how breaking strong coupling of components leads to decomposing entities and collapsing their public interfaces down to a reasonable minimum.
-But let us return to the question we previously mentioned in the "Extending through Abstracting" chapter: how should we parametrize the order preparation process implemented via a third-party API?
-In other words, what is the order\execution\endpoint required in the API type registration handler?
+But let us return to the question we previously mentioned in the "Extending through Abstracting" chapter: how should we parametrize the order preparation process implemented other words. via third-party API?
+In what is а the order\execution\endpoint required in the API type registration handler?